aws-amplify/docs/docs/lib/datastore/getting-started.md

 ## Data schema

 The first step to create an app backed by a persistent datastore is to **define a schema**.
-Amplify DataStore uses GraphQL schema files as the the definition of the application data model.
+DataStore uses GraphQL schema files as the the definition of the application data model.
 The schema contains data types and relationships that represent the app functionality.

 ### Sample schema

-For the sake of simplicity, the schema will represent a small *Blogging App* and will start with a single model: a `Post`.
+Your first step is to define a schema for a small blog application.
+It has a single model, a `Post`.
 New types and constructs will be added to this base schema as more concepts are presented.

 Open the `schema.graphql` file located by default at `amplify/backend/{api_name}/`  and **define the model** `Post` as follows.